 Once you invested in a property, you’ll be able to see your investment on the My account page.

 The resale market is a bit weird on the British Pearl website because it doesn’t have its own page.
 Instead, each property that was fully invested has a separate section named Resale Market.

 There’re only 8 properties on the website so far, and only 2 of them are available on the market because the others are still in the funding phase, but still.
 A separate page would work better.

 From what I see, the offers and bids are disconnected right now, with offers to sell too high and bids to buy too low.
 I assume for now there’s not much activity on the resale market.

-British Pearl platform is only a few months old and there are only a few (8) properties available on the platform for now.
+British Pearl platform is only a year old and there are only a few (8) properties available on the platform for now.
 I like the user experience the website offers, even though there are some features I’d like them to have, like a separate space for the Resale Market.

 I don’t mind that they don’t have an auto-invest tool, as I want for now to test out their products, I bet they’ll be adding that in the future, as auto-invest is the new hype on all fintech platforms.